Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Simulation Results

-Fig. \ref{Tr-Load-PN} shows the average throughput achieved for the PN as a function of the PN load, $N_P/N_{PBS}$, while Fig. \ref{Trchange-Load-PN} shows the change in this throughput relative to ``Primary without secondary" case.
+Fig. \ref{Tr-Load-PN} shows the average throughput achieved for the PN as a function of the PN load, $N_P/N_{PBS}$, while Fig. \ref{Trchange-Load-PN} shows the change in this throughput relative to the ``PN without SN" case.
 It can be seen in both figures that the use of the proposed NARX neural network cognitive engine results in SUs transmit settings that reduces the average throughput in the PN much less than the case when the modified Foschini-Miljanic algorithm is used in the SU.
-Moreover, in the figures, the ``Primary with secondary-Exhaustive search-Min PU throughput'' curve illustrates the extent to which the average throughput in the PN can be affected without changing the modulation order at the nearest primary links (as much as 19\%).
-This indicates that considering only the modulation order provides an initial means for implementing a fully autonomous underlay DSA but with the limitations associated with the coarse indication of the primary links SINR given by the modulation order.
-The ``Primary with secondary-Foschini-Miljanic algorithm'' and the ``Primary with secondary-NN- No change in PU modulation'' schemes, which both rely on considering modulation order only, show better performance because SU transmit power is chosen in a more conservative way in terms of reducing effects to the primary network, instead of conducting an exhaustive search for the setting that results in minimum average throughput in the PU.
-Nevertheless, because of relying on modulation order inference only the ``Primary with secondary-Foschini-Miljanic algorithm'' and the ``Primary with secondary-NN- No change in PU modulation'' schemes result in relative reduction in the PN average throughput by as much as 15.5\% and 14.5\%, respectively.
-However, the best performance in terms of controlling the effect of SN transmissions on the PN is achieved when using the full inference on primary links' CQI (in actuality, the throughput) provided by the NARX neural network cognitive engine.
-This is seen through the results obtained for the schemes designed based on a limiting maximum relative change in average throughput at the nearest primary link, for which we show results for 2\%, 5\% and 10\% relative change limit.
+Moreover, in the figures, the ``PN+SN- Exh. search-Min PU throughput'' curve illustrates the extent to which the average throughput in the PN can be affected without changing the modulation order at the nearest primary links (as much as 17\%).
+This indicates that considering only the modulation order provides an initial means for implementing a fully autonomous underlay DSA but with the limitations associated with the coarse indication of the primary links SINR given only by the modulation order.
+The ``PN+SN- Adapted Foschini-Miljanic'' and the ``PN+SN- NN Cog.
+Eng.- Modulation'' schemes, which both suffer from the limitation of relying on considering modulation order only, show better performance because SU transmit power is chosen in a more conservative way in terms of reducing effects to the primary network, instead of conducting an exhaustive search for the setting that results in minimum average throughput in the PU.
+Nevertheless, because of relying on modulation order inference only, the ``PN+SN- Adapted Foschini-Miljanic'' and the ``PN+SN- NN Cog.
+Eng.- Modulation'' schemes result in relative reduction in the PN average throughput by as much as 13.5\% and 9.5\%, respectively.
+The best performance in terms of controlling the effect of SN transmissions on the PN is achieved with our proposed scheme using the inference of the primary links' full AMC mode (in actuality, the throughput) provided by the NARX neural network cognitive engine.
+This is seen through the results obtained for the two cases (transmitting either all or seven probe messages) designed on the premise of limiting the maximum relative change in average throughput at the nearest primary link, for which we show results for 2\%, 5\% and 10\% relative change limit.
 Moreover, these schemes include the means to control as desired the level of SN effect on the PN (by setting the limit maximum relative change).
-In fact, the ``Primary with secondary-NN- 2\% relative change in PU throughput'' curve exemplifies the very fine level of control that is possible to achieve with the proposed approach.
-Fig. \ref{Trchange-Load-PN} shows a small difference in terms of the target maximum relative change in average PN throughput and the actual achieved relative change in PN throughput (2.5\% instead of 2\%, 6\% instead of 5\% and 11\% instead of 10\%).
-This difference is attributed to errors in estimating the throughput at the PN, which are discussed more in detail later in this Section (see discussion for Fig. \ref{CQI-performance}).
-We note that these differences can only be seen at the smallest PN network load of 0.16, which is due to the larger sensitivity of the relative change in PN average throughput with lower PN load as was previously highlighted for Fig. \ref{trnoise}.
-Finally, the curve ``Primary with secondary-Exhaustive search-Max PU throughput'' coincides with the ``Primary without secondary'' curve as the exhaustive search solution that maximizes average PN throughput is essentially the one with no transmissions in the SN (with one caveat to be discussed in Fig. \ref{Tr-Load-SN}).
+In fact, the ``PN+SN- NN Cog.
+Eng- 2\%- All probe messages'' along with ``PN+SN- NN Cog.
+Eng- 2\%- Seven probe messages'' curves exemplify the very fine level of control that is possible to achieve with the proposed approach.